- CALL FOR PROPOSALS -

 Sofia Kjellström, The Jönköping Academy for Improvement of Health and Welfare, Jönköping University

-Cecilia, Bjursell, Jönköping University and the National centre for lifelong learning
+Cecilia Bjursell, Jönköping University and the National centre for lifelong learning

 Kristian Stålne, Malmö University